michaelangelo-kodjoe/Amazon_Vine_Analysis/README.md

 * What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

   51% of vine reviews were 5 stars and 39% of non vine reviews were 5 stars

+## Summary
+According to this analysis, one can say there is a positivity bias because comparing the number of votes for a 5 star review to a the helpful votes seems to be higher.
+This might indicate that some people might be giving votes for other reasons such as not actually reading and intending to put an honest review.

+One further analysis that can be made is to use the helpful_votes to narrow down the accuracy of the total votes. that way we can have a true idea of what the actual total votes is.